 The 2017 School House Pinot Noir is pale ruby in the glass; shows an earthy and savory character across the bouquet including aromas of mushroom, old cedar box, dried herbs, dried rose petals and sandalwood along with fruit aromatics of red currant and cranberry.
 Shows an intensity of fruit across the palate with flavors of red cherry and raspberry.
 This wine is bright with decent acidity, balance and tannins that are fine-grained and softly integrated into the smooth yet rich finish.
 This wine was aged in new French oak for 11 months.
 We have tried select vintages of their Pinot Noir dating back to 2004; this wine is always crafted to be Burgundian in style.

 School House produces several Mescolanza wines (appropriately meaning “Medley” Spanish including a Zinfandel based wine, Syrah based wine and a Grenache based wine.
-These wines display the Vallejo family crest on the lable.
+These wines display the Vallejo family crest on the label.
 The Zinfandel is a delicious blend predominately of Zinfandel and Petite Syrah with a touch of Carignane, a Spanish red variety rarely grown in the Napa Valley.
 As Nancy says, “excessive consumption of this wine may cause Zinfomania”!
 And we have also heard this wine referred to as “the Forest Gump wine” indicating one never knows what the varietal blend will be each vintage.

 The 2017 School House Vineyard Mescolanza Zinfandel Blend is 76% Zinfandel, 17% Petite Sirah and 7% Carignane.
 The three varieties are picked together and co-fermented in open top t-bins.
 The wine is pale to medium ruby in color; upon opening the bouquet shows very earthy with aromas of mushroom, a recently used old baseball mitt on a hot day, freshly tilled earth and old cedar box.
 Give it time to open and it will do so, albeit reluctantly in its youth, but when it does the fruit shows more including notes of blackberry along with lavender.
 This bouquet has some character.
 Very balanced across the palate, showing flavors of raspberry and red cherry with lighter style earthy tannins anchoring a smooth finish.
 Very food friendly – think BBQ ribs; this is the antithesis style of more common fruit forward high alcohol, sweet, jammy wines made from this variety.
 Fruit from some of their approximately 100 year old vines is also in this wine.

-The 2017 School House Vineyard Mescolanza Syrah Blend is medium to deep ruby in color; this wine was co-fermented with 5% Grenache.
+The 2017 School House Vineyard Mescolanza Syrah is medium to deep ruby in color; this wine was co-fermented with 5% Grenache.
 Offers aromatics of darker fruits including plum and blackberry along with saddle leather, pepper and tobacco smoke.
 Offers flavors of cherry, black currant and raspberry.
 The tannins are gravelly and linger on the palate after the fruit has dropped off.
 This wine shows savory characteristics both on the bouquet and the palate.
 Very juicy finish.
 Very balanced.
 Should have plenty of aging potential.
 Nicely done.
 This vintage is the last blend from this particular part of the vineyard, moving forward and starting with the 2018 vintage, this wine will be labeled as a varietal Syrah.

 —